Lombiq/.NET-Analyzers/Readme.md

 3. Now every rule you defined in *My.ruleset* will take precedence over the default ones.
 For everything else the default ones will be applied.

+## Upgrading to a new version of the .NET SDK

+When a new version of the .NET SDK comes out then you need to change the `LangVersion` and `AnalysisLevel` elements in the *Build.props* file to opt in to new language features and analyzers.

 ## Contributing and support

 Bug reports, feature requests, comments, questions, code contributions, and love letters are warmly welcome, please do so via GitHub issues and pull requests.
 Please adhere to our [open-source guidelines](https://lombiq.com/open-source-guidelines) while doing so.